 - A remote control | for ascending and descending in the stairlift.

 Functional stairlifts are great for improving accessibility for people with restricted movement or pain due to physical disability or ailment.
-If you or a family member has ever suffered from a debilitating condition such as cerebral palsy, stroke or arthritis, then stairlifts with these simple functions can ease the strain, making life easier and more comfortable for you and those around you.
+If you or a family member has ever suffered from a debilitating condition such as cerebral palsy, stroke or arthritis, then stairlifts with these simple functions can ease the strain.
+Easy to use controls make life easier and more comfortable for you and those around you.